Phonetic symbols in Unicode

-Unicode supports several phonetic scripts and notations through its existing scripts and the addition of extra blocks with phonetic characters.
+Unicode supports several phonetic scripts and notation systems through its existing scripts and the addition of extra blocks with phonetic characters.
 These phonetic characters are derived from an existing script, usually Latin, Greek or Cyrillic.
 Apart from the International Phonetic Alphabet (IPA), extensions to the IPA and obsolete and nonstandard IPA symbols, these blocks also contain characters from the Uralic Phonetic Alphabet and the Americanist Phonetic Alphabet.

 Phonetic scripts

 The International Phonetic Alphabet (IPA) makes use of letters from other writing systems as most phonetic scripts do.
 IPA notably uses Latin, Greek and Cyrillic characters.
 Combining diacritics also add meaning to the phonetic text.
 Finally, these phonetic alphabets make use of modifier letters, that are specially constructed for phonetic meaning.
 A "modifier letter" is strictly intended not as an independent grapheme but as a modification of the preceding character resulting in a distinct grapheme, notably in the context of the International Phonetic Alphabet.
 For example, ʰ should not occur on its own but modifies the preceding or following symbol.
 Thus, tʰ is a single IPA symbol, distinct from t.
 In practice, however, several of these "modifier letters" are also used as full graphemes, e.g. ʿ as transliterating Semitic ayin or Hawaiian ʻokina, or ˚ transliterating Abkhaz ә.